tomarrell/talks/go-debugging/README.md

 # Memory Leaks

-// TODO
+Memory leaks are a bit more of a nuanced issue, that may only become a problem over extended periods time.

+In order to observe our applications over such periods, it's usually a good idea to have monitoring setup using something like Prometheus.

+Using the prometheus client will automatically scrape important metrics such as the heap size, as well as many other useful metrics.

+An alternative however is a neat little tool called `pprof`.

+You can retrieve a heap dump of the running application and render a tree showing all of the current inuse heap objects, as well as their size.
+This is particularly useful for identify the specific object causing the leak.

 ---

-# Goroutine Leaks

-// TODO

----

 # Goroutine Deadlocks

+Finally, we'll have a look at how you can identify goroutine deadlocks in your program.

 Debugging deadlocks within your program can be one of the most difficult things to debug.
 Especially in highly concurrent programs.

 Deadlocks can occur when two threads hold resources that the other is requesting.
-It can be made even more obscure when hidden behind a race condition, which was a case we ran into with a popular AMQP library.
+It can be made even more obscure when hidden behind a race condition, which was a case we ran into with a bug in a popular AMQP library.

 pprof provides a profile for inspecting blocking behaviour in go programs, handily named the "blocking profile".
+Unfortunately, this only reports the amount of time blocked on things that goroutines are no longer blocked on.
+If a routine stays blocked, this is not useful.

+Instead, you want to take a look at the

 ---